saigecarter/DH110-22F-Demo/README.md

 ## 🖼️ High-Fidelity Prototype

-Following the user reserach and feedback on the low fidelity prototype and design system, I created a mobile version for the hi-fidelity prototype out of the full responsive system.
+Following the user research and feedback on the low fidelity prototype and design system, I created a mobile version for the hi-fidelity prototype out of the full responsive system.
 To make the design more mobile-friendly, I also created a profile page, as this would usually be found on the navigation bar, and removed the Resources feature as it was slightly too content heavy for a mobile version.
 This process allowed me to conduct usability test a prototype so that any improvements could be made before the final product.

 #### First wireflow with the interface design implemented: